 Generally, you have a local connection if:

 - You have lived in the borough 6 out of the last 12 months, or 3 out of the last 5 years

 - You have a close relative (mother, father, sister, brother, adult son or adult daughter) that currently lives in the borough of Reigate and Banstead and they have lived here for at least the last 5 years.

 - Other special circumstances

-If you believe you meet the requirements above and that we have a duty to you, please contact us using the details provided on our 'Contact us' page.
+If you are concerned about becoming homeless, then please contact us using the details provided on our 'Contact us' page.